Australia’s trusted immunisation experts

 Sanjay Jayasinghe is a medical graduate with postgraduate qualifications in community medicine and public health.
 He holds a conjoint academic appointment as Senior Lecturer in the Discipline of Child and Adolescent Health, Faculty of Medicine and Health, The University of Sydney.
 His PhD from The University of Sydney was on effectiveness of pneumococcal vaccinations in Australian children and the role of underlying at-risk conditions in increasing susceptibility of children to invasive pneumococcal disease.
 Sanjay has worked at NCIRS for over 10 years, primarily in the area of evidence-based technical support for the development of immunisation policy and practice.
 In addition to infectious disease epidemiology, he also has extensive experience as a health services researcher in the areas of quality and safety of healthcare for the elderly, evaluation of complex system interventions, and assessment of provider and consumer perspectives of healthcare.
 He has a particular interest in appraisal of large administrative and clinical databases for research and use of linked data to inform clinical practice and policy.
 Sanjay has also worked as a clinical practitioner in Sri Lanka and Australia.

-Jean Li-Kim-Moy is a staff specialist in immunisation at NCIRS.
+Jean Li-Kim-Moy is a Senior Medical Officer in immunisation at NCIRS.
 He also works as a community general paediatrician.
 He joined NCIRS in 2011 and has assisted in numerous vaccine clinical trials.
 He completed a PhD in 2018 on influenza vaccination in Australian children.
 He is an honorary research fellow at the University of Sydney and has a research interest in influenza vaccine safety and immunogenicity in children.
 Jean currently works on evidence review and synthesis to provide technical support to the Australian Technical Advisory Group on Immunisation (ATAGI).

 Shireen Durrani is a public health physician with a background in health protection and public health policy.
 She has worked at Health Protection NSW, where she was Acting Director of Communicable Diseases Branch and medical epidemiologist for vaccine-preventable diseases, managing statewide immunisation campaigns.
 She has policy experience as a medical advisor in the Office of the Chief Health Officer and in the not-for-profit sector with maternal and child health charities.
 She has also worked in immunisations and communicable disease control in a local health district in NSW.